eraldoforgoli/NFAtoDFAConverter/README.md

 3 | a | 1
 3 | b | 2

-0 a 0 -> from node a, given input 0 > state goes to node 1
+0 a 0 -> from node a, given input 0, state goes to node 1.
 Several test cases are given in *inputs* folder.
+Copy the inputs from inputs file and paste to *nfa.file* file.

 ## Testing app with custom automata
 Edit *nfa.file* file, add your graph as shown above.